 Potential direct, short-term land use impacts would be related to facility construction activities; these activities would be located within the project footprint or on previously disturbed lands.
 In addition, the construction staging and equipment area would be located on DoD land.
 There would be no land/submerged lands acquisition, nor would pockets of land or public access restrictions would be generated.
-The land use and land ownership impacts could be discussed under construction or operation.
-Since the impacts would be long term, the changes in land use and ownership are described under operation and the construction phase impacts are described as not applicable.
+No farmlands would be lost and any construction impacts would be temporary.

 The potential indirect impacts that are due to changes in land ownership and use are addressed under other specific resource categories such as traffic, noise, natural resources and recreation.
-Incompatibility with adjacent land uses to the extent that public health and safety may be impacted is addressed under public health and safety, and noise resource sections.
-Federal lands are not subject to local zoning regulations and permitting; however, consistency with surrounding non-federal land uses is an important consideration for land use planning.
-A CZMA consistency determination was prepared by the Marine Corps for all Tinian proposed actions and the correspondence is included in Volume 9, Appendix H.
+Incompatibility with adjacent land uses to the extent that public health and safety is impacted is addressed under public health and safety, and noise resource sections.
+Federal actions on federal lands are not subject to local zoning or land management regulations; however, consistency with surrounding non-federal land uses is an important consideration in land use planning.
+A Coastal Zone Management Act consistency determination is being prepared by the Navy for all Guam proposed actions and the correspondence would be included in the Final EIS/OEIS appendices.

-Land Ownership/Management
+Land Owership/Management

-Land ownership and management includes lease and right-of-way interests.
+Land ownership and management includes leases and rights-of-way.
 The impact assessment for land and submerged lands ownership and management is not based on regulatory authority or permit requirements.
 No change in land or submerged lands ownership is proposed on Tinian.
-But the existing agriculture/grazing permits in the LBA would be affected, thus impacting land use.
+But the agriculture/grazing permits in the LBA would be affected.
+This would not be a change in ownership but would impact land use.

-There are no indirect impacts associated with changes in land ownership, except for those that would be discussed under the aforementioned other resource categories.
-For example, changes in land ownership may impact potential CNMI tax revenues.
+There are no indirect impacts associated with changes in land ownership, except for those that would be discussed under other resource categories.
+For example, changes in land ownership may impact potential tax revenue to CNMI.